sass/embedded-protocol/README.md

 * Sending a message with a `null` value for a mandatory field.

-The `ProtocolError` message must *not* be used to report Sass errors or errors running custom functions or importers.

-The `ProtocolError` message with `ProtocolErrorType.PARAMS` should only be used to report errors for violating any requirements set out by this protocol.
-Errors occured during compliations for violating additional requirements set out by the compiler should return `CompileResponse` message with `CompileFailure` instead.
+The `ProtocolError` message may be used to report errors for violating any additional requirements related to this protocol set out by the Sass language.
+This includes, but is not limited to:

+* Sending an invalid `Value` that violates requirements of a SassScript value.

+The `ProtocolError` message must *not* be used to report any recoverable errors.
+This includes, but is not limited to:

+* The host must send a response with a result of `error` for:

+  * Errors running custom functions

+  * Errors running importers

+* The compiler must send a `CompileFailure` for:

+  * Sass errors

+  * Errors parsing custom function signatures in `CompileRequest`

+  * Errors parsing URL in `ImporterResponse` or `FileImporterReponse`

+  * Errors in responses received from the host

 ### Host Language API